retorquere/zotero-better-bibtex/site/content/installation/_index.md

 weight: 1
 ---

-Install by downloading the [latest release](https://github.com/retorquere/zotero-better-bibtex/releases/latest), and then in Zotero:
+Install by downloading the [latest release](https://github.com/retorquere/zotero-better-bibtex/releases/latest) -- if you use Firefox, make sure to right-click and save the XPI file, not just clicking it -- and then in Zotero:

 1. In the main menu go to Tools > Add-ons
 2. Select 'Extensions'